Number-Juann/portfolio/README.md

 ```
 portfolio/
 │
 ├── projects/                     → Each project with CAD, renders, drawings, and documentation
 │     ├── project-1/
-│     │     ├── CAD/            → STEP, STL, DXF, and native CAD exports
+│     │     ├── CAD/              → Universal CAD files for project parts
+│     │     |     ├── STP/
+│     │     |     ├── STL/        → STL files provide a browser preview of the 3D models
+│     │     |     ├── DXF/
+│     │     |     ├── parasolid/  → (if applicable)
-│     │     ├── renders/        → High‑quality images and animations
+│     │     ├── renders/          → High‑quality images
-│     │     ├── drawings/       → Technical drawings
+│     │     ├── drawings/         → Technical drawings (PDF)
 │     │     ├── manufacturing/    → Assembly notes, and gcode (if applicable)
 │     │     └── README.md         → Information about project (why, how, struggles, etc.)
 ```